ButlerLogic/action-autotag/README.md

 # Autotag

+This action is a rewrite from [butlerlogic/action-autotag](https://github.com/butlerlogic/action-autotag).

+Logic has been adapted, dependencies have been updated and the language has been rewriten in Typescript (and tests have been added).

+## Key differences

+- Supports self hosted GitHub Enterprise instances.
+- Code is written in Typescript.
+- Code is tested.
+- Head branch can be changed instead of being always `master`.

+# Autotag

 This action will auto-generate a Github tag whenever a new version is detected.
 The following "detection strategies" are available:

 1. **package**: Monitor a `package.json` for new versions.